cometbft/cometbft/CONTRIBUTING.md

 `main`.
 The moment of the final merge can be carefully chosen so as to land different features in different releases.

-Note all pull requests should be squash merged except for merging to a release branch (named `vX.Y`).
+Note, all pull requests should be squash merged except for merging to a release branch (named `vX.Y`).
 This keeps the commit history clean and makes it easy to reference the pull request where a change was introduced.